 Businesses will be required to have employees be onsite, in the aggregate, for at least 50% of work hours and will have the option to either implement a workforce development program for District residents or commit to spending at least 5% of annual contracting with local businesses.

 Successful applicants will be awarded a discretionary grant that can be used for a variety of purposes including initial startup capital, operational costs, down payment assistance, rent subsidy, tenant improvements, workforce training, and recruitment and hiring costs.

-The new fund incentivizes growth in an area that offers several key amenities for its office users.
-Businesses in the greater downtown area enjoy easy access to the region’s highly talented and diverse labor pool, stations covering all six Metrorail lines, and many options for casual and destination dining, hotels, and meeting venues.
-Initiatives such as the Streets for People program will further invest in downtown revitalization with innovative public space activations and events.
+The Vitality Fund incentivizes growth in a city that offers several key amenities for its office users.
+Office tenants throughout the District enjoy easy access to the region’s highly talented and diverse labor pool, multimodal transit service, and many options for casual and destination dining, hotels, and meeting venues.